VK-Analyst/Stock-Trading-Dashboard/README.md

 10.Help to indentify there weak zone

-## This is my friend Ram Trading Records
+## This is My Friend Ram Singh Trading Records

 # Raw Data